 BEFORE YOU BUY THAT CUTE PUPPY- DO YOUR HOMEWORK!

-Nancy M. Bromberg, VMD, MS DACVO
+Nancy M. Bromberg, VMD, MS, DACVO

 Almost every pure-bred dog, as well as mixes like Goldendoodles, Labradoodles, Puggles, etc. have inherited or breed-related problems.
 Some of these problems are ocular, like cataracts.
 Others can be orthopedic, like hip dysplasia, cardiac, or skin diseases.